laosweed/oms/README.md

 ---

-**Note**: This is a frontend-only application with mock data.
-For production use, you'll need to integrate with a backend API and implement proper authentication and authorization.
+**Note**: This application now integrates with a backend API for authentication.
+The login system connects to `http://10.0.100.19:9904/api/v1/auth/login` for user authentication.